bewniac/bewniac.github.io/_posts/2019-07-05-open-zero-trust.md

 7. Authorization
 8. Logging and monitoring

-If anyone reading this have any good resources, other ideas or just think that this might be fun to collaborate on don't hesitate to hit me up on [twitter](https://www.twitter.com/bewniac) or send me an email.
+If anyone reading this have any good resources, comments (all feedback are welcome!), other ideas or just think that this might be fun to collaborate on don't hesitate to hit me up on [twitter](https://www.twitter.com/bewniac) or send me an email.

 # Resources